aws/language-server-runtimes/README.md

-# AWS Language Server Runtimes
+# Language Server Runtimes

-AWS Language Server Runtimes is a JSON-RPC based protocol for interactions between servers and clients (typically embedded in development tools).
+Language Server Runtimes is a JSON-RPC based protocol for interactions between servers and clients (typically embedded in development tools).
 The JSON-RPC protocol follows the version utilized in the [LSP Specification - 3.17](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/), for compatibility.
 A subset of LSP version 3.17 is supported (see [LSP](README.md#lsp)) plus an additional set of request and response types (see [Features](README.md#features)).

 Language Server Runtimes supports a number of host environments that each have their own underlying transport mechanisms and environment considerations, which must also support JSON-RPC communication.
 To see the differences between host environments, see [Runtime Host Environments](README.md#runtime-host-environments).

 ### Terminology

-The server runtime will provide “Features” which refers to the AWS Language Server Runtimes core feature (eg. LSP, Logging, etc).
+The server runtime will provide “Features” which refers to the Language Server Runtimes core feature (eg. LSP, Logging, etc).
 These features will be injected on top of the Server business logic implementation at build time.
 [Capabilities](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#capabilities) are a set of language features provided by an LSP.

 ### Server initialization flow and features negotiation

-AWS Language Server Runtimes uses LSP abstracts to create a JSON-RPC connection between client and server.
+Language Server Runtimes uses LSP abstracts to create a JSON-RPC connection between client and server.
 We use the `Initialize` LSP lifecycle method to provide initialization options to the server.

 Features will be instantiated and configured during execution of the `Initialize` flow of the main connection.